![]() |

 Do not add oil, butter or any form of fat the boil.
 It steals some of the oil-soluble flavors, and makes cleanup more annoying.

-If you can convince your guests to put the shells (both bugs & shrimp) into a community pot without tossing in things like cigarette butts or soiled napkins, you can use them to make an amazing stock.
-They spoil quickly so freeze them right away if you aren’t going to make the stock immediately.
+ONLY IF you can convince your guests to put the shells (both bugs & shrimp) into a community “SHELLS ONLY” pot without tossing in things like cigarette butts or soiled napkins, you can use them to make an absolutely amazing stock.
+Shells spoil quickly so best to freeze them right away unless you’re going to make the stock that day or the next.
 Also, think about whether you want to rinse the shells to get most of the spice off.
 If you prefer you can put that decision off until after you thaw.
-I like to leave it on, but it may not be appropriate based on your intended use for the stock.
+I like to leave it on because it makes the stock really POP, but that would conflict with some recipes.
+No reason you can’t separate them into two piles, rinsed and non-rinsed, so long as you label your bags.

 Hardware: Paddle, Big Pot